frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 ### New storage items and related types

 #### RewardsPoolHistory and RewardsPoolParameters
-We store changes to the Rewards Pool calculations when any change occurs that affects the Rewards Pool greater than or equal to a hundredth of a percent (0.01%), rounded up, or when Rewards Pool Parameters are changed.
+We store changes to the Rewards Pool calculations when any change occurs that affects the Rewards Pool greater than or equal to a hundredth of a percent (0.01%), rounded, or when Rewards Pool Parameters are changed.

 **Toy Example:**
 Let's assume a simple reward pool calculation relates to total token staked and the number of stakers, multiplied by some constant: